devDucks/astroarch/README.md

 # Welcome to AstroArch!
-Astrophotography on ArchLinux for Raspberry Pis/x64 and Manjaro and all Arch derived distros
+Astrophotography on ArchLinux for Raspberry Pis/x64, Manjaro and all Arch derived distros
 ![astroarch](https://user-images.githubusercontent.com/4163222/216557489-08221a7f-d835-4837-a219-1bc73f01f9c3.png)

-If you have an x64 distro based on ArchLinux on your PC and you just want to access the packages I mantain (kstas, phd2, stellarsolver, indi, indi libs and drivers add my repo to your pacman.conf file (under /etc/pacman.conf) **before** the [core] section, the repo looks like the following
+If you have an x64 distro based on ArchLinux on your PC and you just want to access the packages I mantain (kstas, phd2, stellarsolver, indi, indi libs and drivers) add my repo to your pacman.conf file (under /etc/pacman.conf) **before** the [core] section, the repo looks like the following
 ```
 [astromatto]
 SigLevel = Optional TrustAll